prooph/service-bus/docs/message_bus.md

 #### route

-During the `route` phase a plugin (typically a router) should provide the responsible message handler either in form of a ready to use `callable`, an object or just a string.
+During the `route` phase a plugin (typically a router) should provide the responsible message handler either in the form of a ready to use `callable`, an object or just a string.
 The latter should be a service id that can be passed to a service locator to get an instance of the message handler.
 The message handler should be set as action event param `message-handler` (for CommandBus and QueryBus) or `event-listeners` (for EventBus).

-As you can see command and query bus work with a single message handler whereby the event bus works with multiple listeners.
+As you can see, the command and query bus work with a single message handler whereas the event bus works with multiple listeners.
 This is one of the most important differences.
-Only the event bus allows multiple message handlers per message and therefor uses a slightly different dispatch process.
+Only the event bus allows multiple message handlers per message and therefore uses a slightly different dispatch process.

 #### locate-handler

 After routing the message, the message bus checks if the handler was provided as a string.
-This is the latest time to provide an object or callable as message handler.
+This is the last chance to provide an object or callable as message handler.
 If no plugin was able to provide one the message bus throws an exception.

 #### invoke-handler

-Having the message handler in place it's time to invoke it with the message. `callable` message handlers are invoked by the bus.
+With the message handler in place, it's time to invoke it with the message. `callable` message handlers are invoked by the bus.
 However, the `invoke-handler` / `invoke-finder` events are always triggered.
 At this stage all three bus types behave a bit different.